filadog/TinyClicker/README.md

 ## For the iOS players

 If you have a Windows PC it is possible to use Tiny Tower cloud save inside the Android version of Tiny Tower inside android emulator, VIP package will be transformed as well.
-Avoid checking the tower on your mobile device while the clicker is running because in-game cloud sync may confuse the most recent version of the game and you may lose some progress.
-To avoid this allow for at least 30 minutes to pass before launching the game on your mobile device after TinyClicker has stopped.

 ## Libraries in use